pe0nd/LIME_for_ESD/README.md

 ## Introduction
 The code presented here is part of the article "Local Interpretable Explanations of Energy System Designs".

+To generate variations around a point of interest for the exemplary building energy system run generate_samples.py.
-To generate samples run generate_samples.py.
-To create an explanation based on the generated samples run main.py.
+To create a local interpretable explanation based on the generated variations, run main.py.